-The Scholarship winner can choose between either of the following prizes:
+The Scholarship winner will get to choose between either of the following prizes:

 - An overseas conference package valued up to AU$8,000 including return flights, accommodation, $500 spending money and registration to the Claims Conference and Insurance Services Expo to be held in Orlando, Florida, USA from 15-18 April 2018;